5 Days In Molokai

 Spending the Rest of Your Day

 You’ll likely wrap up the Kalaupapa chapter of the day at around 2-3 pm (including the hike and overlook visit).
-This leaves enough time to either head west to one of the beaches (see day 3 itinerary) or simply take it easy in and around Kaunakakai or at your condo.
-En route back to town, stop at Coffees of Hawaii and taste their locally grown coffee.
-There’s a lovely outdoor seating area and they also sell souvenirs.
-For dinner, head to Paddlers Inn – the only proper bar/restaurant in Molokai (the one at the Hotel Molokai shut down when I visited).
-Both locals and visitors come here for the good food and the great vibe.
+This leaves enough time to either head west to one of the beaches (see day three itinerary) or simply take it easy in at your accommodation.
+For dinner, head to Paddlers Inn.
+Locals and visitors come here for the excellent food and the great vibe.